Level 8

 Event Sponsor – Hydrorock

 The stone wool solutions help protect people, property, infrastructure and the environment from the impacts of excess water.
-Hydrorock Australia works with consultants, universities, local councils, property developers, landscapers, residential property owners and sporting organizations to help manage
+Hydrorock Australia works with consultants, universities, local councils, property developers, landscapers, residential property owners and sporting organizations to help manage their water management challenges in an innovative and effective way.

 “Keep the water where you need it the most.”
 That is the mission of Hydrorock Australia.